bennyg123/entangle/README.md

 }
 ```

 Entangle also supports async molecules as well with the `makeAsyncMolecule` method.
 You can do API calls using atom values here, and they will automatically update and subscribe to those atom changes.
-One thing to note is a non-null, non-undefined default value must be passed in as a second parameter and this value must match the return value of the async generator function passed in.
+The value of the second parameter must match the return value of the async generator function passed in.

 For example the below example wont work since you passed in a string for a default value but the async function returns an object.
 ```tsx